 I do use a small grapple like rake to remove a portion of the sod in the 2nd or 3rd year if the plants need more fertilizer.
 This roughens up the soil, removes small pieces of sod next to the plant which then allows better percolation of the fertilizer into the tree zone.
 This is not an arduous task requiring massive strength or time.
 It takes less than 30 seconds per tree.
 I am only just scraping the surface of the soil and making it so the fertilizer is best absorbed by the tree after a rainfall.
 It is at this time, you can apply more mulch around the tree after the fertilizer in the form of composted cow manure or broken down wood chips.
 I use roughly 1 gallon volume per tree.
 Fertilizer is pelletized chicken manure-2 cups per plant.

 For me it was the star thistle that really improved the soil conditions on my farm for planting trees.
 Long live the star thistle.
 It lowered the quack grass density and created open pockets within the sod.
 The biennial nature of the plant helped by pushing down a tap root deep into the sand and then dying creating a channel filled with organic matter.
 This alone made water percolate into the soil profile faster.
 Star thistle made it much easier to plant in.
 I called it the ‘hyperspace of soil’ .
 My shovel dives deep into the soil with very little effort.
 Not surprisingly, there is also a borer that helps a bit with this process by drilling into the stem and roots of this plant weakening it.
 This one plant was the greatest benefit to me at my farm.
 Every now and then I get the star thistle honey from the health food store to bask in the sweetness of this lovely plant.
 So many types of butterflies love the flowers.
 Since then other plants are now establishing in these areas where quackgrass is now just a minor component.
 The rhizome nature of quackgrass was tough to plant in.
 Keep in mind each hole I dug for my trees was roughly about a foot across.
 This blank area does not fill in much with quackgrass unless I over apply the composted cow manure on top.
 It is a waste of time to apply herbicide or use massive amounts of mulch for the type of planting I do.
 I had planted many types of prairie grasses and plants in one area.
 Most faded with time, however the Clinopodium (Wild Basil) was of huge value in that it soon spread in these areas as well as provided an additional nectar source.
 I used two species of this plant.
 I am now spreading this plant as well as mints throughout the farm when I plant.
+It is very competitive and easily fills in the star thistle pockets as well as filling in areas where shade is now lowering the grass density.

 One last shout out to the great star thistle.
 There is several conservation based removal programs based on the false assumption that this plant is damaging in some way ecologically.
 This is a complete fabrication and is based on outdated ecological literature long disproven as a means to force native prairie plants back.
 Find a friend, plant a tree, create a forest.
 Star thistle leads the way to the land healing itself.
 Be part of this reclamation or get out of the way.
 Removing star thistle by herbicides is bad for people applying the chemicals, bad for the environment and not useful or necessary to create a healthier planet.
-Many native trees are now established in my orchards not because I planted them but because star thistle broke up that sod and the seeds were deposited by birds and white footed mice which then took hold in that environment.
+Many native trees are now established in my orchards not because I planted them but because star thistle broke up that sod and the seeds were deposited by birds and white footed mice which then took hold in that soil environment.
 This was something completely missing before.
 There was little recruitment of woody plants if any even after more than a decade of not harvesting the hay.
 The seed heads were a source of food for many birds.
 The structure of the plant created nesting sights for both woodcock and field sparrows at my farm.
 The deer with their hooves also pushed seeds into the soil which was not possible with thick grass.
 Deer play a role in bringing back trees to these fields more than most of us know.
 It wasn’t until I started digging around and looking for just sprouted woody plants in the spring that I discovered just how powerful nature really is on a very subtle and quiet level.
 Just one more reason not to mow or worse burn as well.

 When the trees are larger, more mature and shade decreases the density of the grass, I will weed whack or mow the area prior to harvest.
 This makes it much easier to pick if I am shaking and collecting off the ground.
 I will avoid seedling plants under the trees I want to keep like ebony spleenwort and many woody plants that seeded from my parent trees.
 Essentially the tree crop farm is now planting itself.
 I try to foster this as much as possible.
 It is at this time, I apply more chicken manure and gypsum.
 This improves the yields of the trees the following year.
 Eventually very little weed whacking is needed as shade has now removed most of the grass.
 Woody plant roots are now in great density under the tree and the sod is now composed of other plants in much lower density.
 This is usually when birds will seed in grape, honeysuckle, rose and viburnum.
 Like any garden, it is natural to weed and remove plants but when is enough too much.
 The plants I remove I keep under the trees as a form of fertilizer including the pruning wood.
 I noticed there is now a burrowing beetle larvae that lives in my orchards and turns the branches into sawdust.
 They are very efficient at it.
 Pecan and plum are delicious to them.